lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

-Ignoring the bananas, aliens, etc. for a moment: Can anything be said about the type constructors "a bunch of `*`", "a box of `*`", etc.  without even thinking/knowing what `*` will be?
+Ignoring the bananas, aliens, etc. for a moment: Can anything be said about the type constructors "a bunch of `*`", "a box of `*`", etc.  without even thinking/knowing what `*` might be?

 ### 5.3.
 A higher kind of type